-This section is intended to provide information how to set up quickly the PDB210 Series Balanced Amplified Photodetectors.
+This section is intended to provide information that explains how to quickly set up the PDB4xx Series Balanced Amplified Photodetectors.
 More details and advanced features are described in further sections.

 2.1 Parts List

 Inspect the shipping container for damage.